 As the job market and careers change, so does the field of I/O psychology.
 If you are interested in helping businesses succeed, and have a desire to help individuals find meaning, satisfaction and success in their careers, you should consider master’s degree or PhD in I/O psychology.

 Those individuals with bachelor's degrees will find entry level positions in human resource departments.
-Those with a master's degree in industrial and organizational psychology will assume more responsibility within organizations, while those with PhD degrees assume roles with the greatest responsibility, and also the highest salaries.
+Those with a will assume more responsibility within organizations, while those with assume roles with the greatest responsibility, and also the highest salaries.
+You might also want to learn more about the psychology career licensing processes and the requirements for acquiring psychology licensure.